DC-analysis/dclab/docs/sec_getting_started.rst

    Paul Müller and others (2015), dclab version X.X.X: Python library for the post-measurement analysis of real-time deformability cytometry data sets [Software].
 Available at https://github.com/ZELLMECHANIK-DRESDEN/dclab.

+If the journal does not accept ``and others``, you can fill in the missing names from the `credits file <https://github.com/ZELLMECHANIK-DRESDEN/dclab/blob/master/CREDITS>`_.